-The Plan is situated in a hierarchy of documents setting out public policy setting out public policy for, among other things, land use planning, infrastructure, sustainable development, tourism, environmental protection and environmental management, such as the National Planning Framework, the National Development Plan, the National Climate Action Plan, the National Adaptation Framework, the Regional Spatial and Economic Strategy for the Eastern and Midland Region and the Laois and Offaly County Development Plans (for additional detail please refer to Section 2.5 "Relationship with other relevant Plans and Programmes" in this report).
+For an explanation of SEO codes e.g. BFF, PHH, S, W, etc. refer to Table 8.1 on page 74.
+The Plan, to which the Proposed Material Alterations relate, is situated in a hierarchy of documents setting out public policy setting out public policy for, among other things, land use planning, infrastructure, sustainable development, tourism, environmental protection and environmental management, such as the National Planning Framework, the National Development Plan, the National Climate Action Plan, the National Adaptation Framework, the Regional Spatial and Economic Strategy for the Eastern and Midland Region and the Laois and Offaly County Development Plans (for additional detail please refer to Section 2.6 "Relationship with other relevant Plans and Programmes" in this report).
 These other existing policies, plans etc. have been subject to their own environmental assessment processes, as relevant, and already provide for various measures that have been compiled into the Plan.
-The Plan aligns with these documents and will be incorporated into the review and preparation of these documents.
+The Plan aligns with these documents.
 Lower tier plans and projects must be consistent and comply with the provisions of the Plan and of these other policies, plans etc. and will be subject to their own project level EIA and AA requirements as relevant.
 An assessment of cumulative effects is provided at Section 8.2 of this report.